superhighfives/v1.charliegleason.com/public/articles/the-web-audio-api.md

 ![The web audio API visualisation.](/images/articles/the-web-audio-api/image-true-02.jpg)

-I also used [SnapSVG][snapsvg] for the opening animation, which is an incredibly robust library for manipulating and animation SVGs.
+I also used [SnapSVG][snapsvg] for the opening animation, which is an incredibly robust library for manipulating and animating SVGs.

 ---